cybercongress/go-cyber/docs/cyberd.md

 except who linked, when linked and what was linked.
 ```

-If we assume that a consensus computer must have some information about linked objects the complexity of such model growth unpredictably, hence a requirements for a computer for memory and computations.
-That is, deduction of a meaning inside consensus computer is expensive thus our design hardly depend on the blindness assumption.
-Instead we design a system in which meaning extraction is incentivezed because agents need CYB to compute relevance.
+If we assume that a consensus computer must have some information about linked objects the complexity of such model growth unpredictably, hence a requirement for a computer for memory and computations.
+That is, deduction of meaning inside consensus computer is expensive thus our design depends on the blindness assumption.
+Instead of deducting a meaning inside consensus computer we design a system in which meaning extraction is incentivized because agents need CYB to compute relevance.

-Also thanks to content addresses the relevance machine following black box principle do not need to store the data but can effectively operate on it.
+Also, thanks to content addressing the relevance machine following the blackbox principle does not need to store the data but can effectively operate on it.

-Human intelligence organized in a way to prune non relevant and non important memories with time has pass.
+Human intelligence organized in a way to prune none-relevant and none-important memories with time has passed.
 The same way can do relevance machine.

-Also one useful property of relevance machine is that it doesn't need to store neither past state nor full current state to remain useful, or more precisely: "relevant".
+Also, one useful property of relevance machine is that it doesn't need to store neither past state nor full current state to remain useful, or more precisely: "relevant".

-So relevance machine can implement [aggressive pruning strategies](QmP81EcuNDZHQutvdcDjbQEqiTYUzU315aYaTyrVj6gtJb) such as pruning all history of knowledge graph formation or forgetting links that become non relevant.
+So relevance machine can implement [aggressive pruning strategies](QmP81EcuNDZHQutvdcDjbQEqiTYUzU315aYaTyrVj6gtJb) such as pruning all history of knowledge graph formation or forgetting links that become non-relevant.

-The pruning group of features features can be implemented in `nash`.
+The pruning group of features can be implemented in `nash`.

 `euler` implementation of relevance machine is based on the simplest mechanism which is called cyber•Rank.

 ## cyber•Rank

-Ranking using consensus computer is hard because consensus computers bring serious resource bounds. e.g. [Nebulas](dura://QmWTZjDZNbBqcJ5b6VhWGXBQ5EQavKKDteHsdoYqB5CBjh.ipfs) still fail to deliver something useful onchain.
-First we must ask ourselves why do we need to compute and store the rank on chain, and not go [Colony](dura://QmZo7eY5UdJYotf3Z9GNVBGLjkCnE1j2fMdW2PgGCmvGPj.ipfs) or [Truebit](dura://QmPmQ1xw9QkwnP1DcZ7fT1MuEc1e6Gqyjo6oGSw9xbcG89.ipfs) way?
+Ranking using consensus computer is hard because consensus computers bring serious resource bounds. e.g. [Nebulas](dura://QmWTZjDZNbBqcJ5b6VhWGXBQ5EQavKKDteHsdoYqB5CBjh.ipfs) still fail to deliver something useful on-chain.
+First, we must ask ourselves why do we need to compute and store the rank on-chain, and not go [Colony](dura://QmZo7eY5UdJYotf3Z9GNVBGLjkCnE1j2fMdW2PgGCmvGPj.ipfs) or [Truebit](dura://QmTrxXp2xhB2zWGxhNoLgsztevqKLwpy5HwKjLjzFa7rnD.ipfs) way?

-If rank computed inside consensus computer you have easy content distribution of the rank as well as easy way to build provable applications on top of the rank.
-Hence we decide to follow more cosmic architecture.
-In the next section we describe proof of relevance mechanism which allow network to scale with help of domain specific relevance machines that works in parallel.
+If rank computed inside consensus computer you have an easy content distribution of the rank as well as an easy way to build provable applications on top of the rank.
+Hence we decided to follow more cosmic architecture.
+In the next section, we describe the proof of relevance mechanism which allows the network to scale with help of domain-specific relevance machines that works in parallel.

-Eventually relevance machine need to find (1) deterministic algorithm that allow to compute a rank for continuously appended network to scale the consensus computer to orders of magnitude that of Google.
+Eventually, relevance machine needs to find (1) deterministic algorithm that allows computing a rank for a continuously appended network to scale the consensus computer to orders of magnitude that of Google.
 Perfect algorithm (2) must have linear memory and computation complexity.
-The most importantly it must have (3) highest provable prediction capabilities for existence of relevant links.
+The most importantly it must have (3) highest provable prediction capabilities for the existence of relevant links.

-After some research we found that we can not find silver bullet here.
-We find an algorithm that is probably satisfy our criteria: [SpringRank](dura://QmNvxWTXQaAqjEouZQXTV4wDB5ryW4PGcaxe2Lukv1BxuM.ipfs).
-Original idea of an algorithm came to Caterina from physics.
-Links represented as system of springs with some energy and the task of computing the ranks is the task of finding relaxed state of springs.
+After some research, we found that we can not find silver bullet here.
+We find an algorithm that probably satisfies our criteria: [SpringRank](dura://QmNvxWTXQaAqjEouZQXTV4wDB5ryW4PGcaxe2Lukv1BxuM.ipfs).
+An original idea of the algorithm came to Caterina from physics.
+Links represented as a system of springs with some energy and the task of computing the ranks is the task of finding a relaxed state of springs.

 But we got at least 3 problems with SpringRank:
-1. We were not able to implement it onchain fast using Go in `euler`.
+1. We were not able to implement it on-chain fast using Go in `euler`.
-2. We was not able to prove it for knowledge graph because we just did not have provable knowledge graph yet.
+2. We were not able to prove it for knowledge graph because we just did not have provable knowledge graph yet.
-3. Also we was not able to prove it applying it for the Ethereum blockchain during computing the genesis file for `euler`.
+3. Also, we were not able to prove it applying it for the Ethereum blockchain during computing the genesis file for `euler`.
 It could work, but for the time being it is better to call this kind of distribution a lottery.

-So we decide to find some more basic bulletproof way to bootstrap the network: a rank from which a previous network has been bootstrapped by Lary and Sergey.
-The problem with original PageRank is that it is not resistant to Sybil attacks.
+So we decided to find some more basic bulletproof way to bootstrap the network: a rank from which a previous network has been bootstrapped by Lary and Sergey.
+The problem with original PageRank is that it is not resistant to sybil attacks.

 Token weighted [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) limited by token weighted bandwidth do not have inherent problems of naive PageRank and is resistant to sybil attacks.
-For the time being we will call it cyber•Rank until something better emerge.
+For the time being, we will call it cyber•Rank until something better emerge.

-In the centre of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the evolutionary success of a relevance machine.
+In the centre of spam protection system is an assumption that write operations can be executed only by those who have a vested interest in the evolutionary success of a relevance machine.
 Every 1% of stake in consensus computer gives the ability to use 1% of possible network bandwidth and computing capabilities.

-As nobody uses all possessed bandwidth we can safely use 10x fractional reserves with 2 minute recalculation target.
+As nobody uses all possessed bandwidth we can safely use 10x fractional reserves with 2-minute recalculation target.

 We would love to especially discuss the problem of vote buying.
 Vote buying by itself is not such bad.
-The problem with vote buying appears in the systems where voting affect allocation of inflation in system like [Steem](QmepU77tqMAHHuiSASUvUnu8f8ENuPF2Kfs97WjLn8vAS3) or in any state based system.
-So vote buying can become easily profitable for adversary by the means of zero-sum game without necessity to add value.
-Our original idea of decentralized search was based on this approach, but we reject this idea completely removing incentive on consensus level for knowledge graph formation completely.
+The problem with vote buying appears in the systems where voting affects the allocation of inflation in the system like [Steem](QmepU77tqMAHHuiSASUvUnu8f8ENuPF2Kfs97WjLn8vAS3) or in any state based system.
+So vote buying can become easily profitable for adversary by the means of a zero-sum game without a necessity to add value.
+Our original idea of a decentralized search was based on this approach, but we reject this idea completely removing incentive on consensus level for knowledge graph formation completely.
 In our setting in which every participant must bring some value to the system in order to affect predictive model vote buying become NP-hard problem hence is useful for the system.

-In order to switch from one algorithm to another we are going to make simulations and experiment with economic a/b testing based on winning chains through hard spoons.
+In order to switch from one algorithm to another, we are going to make simulations and experiment with economic a/b testing based on winning chains through hard spoons.

 Consensus computer based on relevance machine for cyber•Rank is able to answer and deliver relevant results for any given search request in the 64 byte CID space.
-But in order to build a network of domain specific relevance machines it is not enough.
-Consensus computers must have ability to prove relevance for each other.
+But in order to build a network of domain-specific relevance machines it is not enough.
+Consensus computers must have the ability to prove relevance for each other.

 ## Proof of relevance

-We design a system under assumption that in terms of search such thing as bad behaviour does not exist as nothing bad can be in the intention of finding answers.
-Also this approach significantly reduce attack surfaces.
+We design a system under the assumption that in terms of search such thing as bad behaviour does not exist as anything bad can be in the intention of finding answers.
+Also, this approach significantly reduces attack surfaces.

-> Ranks is computed on the only fact that something has been searched, thus linked and as result affected predictive model.
+> Ranks are computed on the only fact that something has been searched, thus linked and as result affected the predictive model.

-Good analogy is observing in quantum mechanics.
+A good analogy is observing in quantum mechanics.
 That is why we do not need such things as negative voting.
 Doing this we remove subjectivity out of the protocol and can define proof of relevance.

 ```
-Rank state = rank values stored in one dimensional array and merkle tree of those values
+Rank state = rank values stored in one-dimensional array and merkle tree of those values
 ```

-Each new CID gets unique number.
-Number starts from zero and incrementing by one for each new CID.
-So that we can store rank in one dimensional array where indices are CID numbers.
+Each new CID gets a unique number.
+The number starts from zero and incrementing by one for each new CID.
+So that we can store rank in one-dimensional array where indices are CID numbers.

 Merkle Tree calculated based on RFC-6962 standard (https://tools.ietf.org/html/rfc6962#section-2.1).
-Since rank stored in one dimensional array where indices are CID numbers (we could say that it ordered by CID numbers) leafs in merkle tree from left to right are `SHA-256` hashes of rank value.
+Since rank stored in one-dimensional array where indices are CID numbers (we could say that it ordered by CID numbers) leaves in merkle tree from left to right are `SHA-256` hashes of rank value.
 Index of leaf is CID number.
-It helps to easily find proofs for specified CID (`log n` iterations where `n` is number of leafs).
+It helps to easily find proofs for specified CID (`log n` iterations where `n` is a number of leaves).

-To store merkle tree is necessary to split tree on subtrees with number of leafs multiply of power of 2.
+To store merkle tree is necessary to split tree into subtrees with a number of leaves multiply of the power of 2.
 The smallest one is obviously subtree with only one leaf (and therefore `height == 0`).
 Leaf addition looks as follows.
 Each new leaf is added as subtree with `height == 0`.
 Then sequentially merge subtrees with the same `height` from right to left.

 Example: